1. About gliclazide

 Mixing gliclazide with herbal remedies and supplements

-Do not take the herbal remedy for depression, St John's wort.
+Do not take the herbal remedy St John's wort (sometimes taken for depression).
 It may change the way your body processes gliclazide.

 9. Common questions